libertatem/libertatem/README.md

 ### About me

-👨‍💻 I’m a professional data scientist with extensive experience in machine learning, computional biology, and bioinformatics. </br>
+👨‍💻 I’m a professional data scientist with significant experience in machine learning, computional biology, and bioinformatics </br>
-🔭 Classically trained in biophysics and oncology, I'm passionate about impactful frontier technologies that improve human health. </br>
+🔭 Classically trained in biophysics and oncology, I'm passionate about impactful frontier technologies that improve human health </br>
 🌱 Philosophy: `If at first you don't succeed, that's one data point!` </br>
 📫 Connect on [linkedin](https://www.linkedin.com/in/ndacayisaba/) and learn more on my [personal site](https://liberendacayisaba.com/)